 When should I be tested for COVID-19?

 - if you are experiencing COVID-19 symptoms regardless of vaccination status, or

 - have had a close contact exposure (test at least 5 days after exposure), or

 - you have traveled out of the country

-During the virtual learning period, Salem recommends that campus members utilize their primary care physician or healthcare provider to request triage and testing for COVID-19.
-Individuals who do not have a primary care provider can seek additional information about COVID-19 and local testing centers by contacting the 24-hour helplines established by local health systems Novant Health (877-499-1697) or Wake Forest Baptist Medical Center (336-702-6843).
+Salem employees should utilize their primary care physician or healthcare provider to request triage and testing for COVID-19.
+Employees who do not have a primary care provider can seek additional information about COVID-19 and local testing centers by contacting the Forsyth County Health Department (336-582-0800) or 24-hour helplines established by local health systems Novant Health (877-499-1697) or Wake Forest Baptist Medical Center (336-702-6843).

 Contact Tracing to Identify Close Contacts

-When Salem receives notice that a campus member who has entered campus has tested positive for COVID-19 and may have presented an exposure risk for others on campus, Salem will interview the campus member to the extent possible to identify their close contacts on campus for contact tracing and quarantine notification purposes.
-In coordinating with close contacts on campus or issuing campus notifications, Salem will not personally identify the campus member who has tested positive.
-Salem will not conduct contact tracing for or provide quarantine notification to individuals who are not campus members; instead, the campus member who tests positive is expected to cooperate with the applicable health department for such contact tracing and notifications.
-In the event a campus member tests positive, the affected person is asked to “self-disclose” to Salem per the reporting channels provided in these Guidelines and Protocols and to known close contacts to help identify others at risk.
+When Salem receives notice that a campus member has tested positive for COVID-19, Salem will interview the campus member to the extent possible to identify their close contacts on campus for contact tracing and quarantine notification purposes.
+In coordinating with close contacts or issuing campus notifications, Salem will not personally identify the campus member who has tested positive.
+In the event a student or employee tests positive, the affected student or employee must “self-disclose” to Salem per the reporting channels provided in these guidelines to help identify others at risk.